mfactory-lab/svt-agent/README.md

-# SVT Agent
+# SVT Agent (Solana Validator Toolkit Agent)
-SVT Agent is an app for secure communication with the server through the solana blockchain.
+**SVT Agent** is an app for secure communication between user and server through the solana blockchain.

 ## Getting Started
-You must to know your channel id (`CID`) before installing the agent.
+You should know your channel id (`CID`) before installing the agent.

-Run this command
+By default cluster is `devent`, but you can change it with `CLUSTER=devnet` var.

+Example command:
 ```shell
 CLUSTER=devnet CID=9ZTubJxjAPfPUAoC8Y9PeHNHbn3hkcq7DkiQpZT2cucV \
 bash -c "$(curl -sSfL https://mfactory-lab.github.io/svt-agent/install.sh)"